Modality Matching Matters: Calibrating Language Distances for Cross-Lingual Transfer in URIEL+: Ethics Statement

 The intention of this study is to enhance the representations of the world's languages, with the ultimate aim of improving cross-lingual performance, while promoting equity and inclusivity, in language technologies.

 No personally identifiable or sensitive data was used in this study.
-However, our work relies on established linguistic knowledge bases and datasets, and we acknowledge that our work is subject to any biases or inaccuracies in these sources, which may particularly under-represent low-resource languages or certain speaker communities.
+However, our work relies on established linguistic knowledge bases and datasets, and we acknowledge that our work is subject to any biases or inaccuracies in these sources, which may under-represent low-resource languages or certain speaker communities.

 We further recognize that our proposed methods may be computationally intensive, which can create barriers for researchers with limited computational resources.
-To promote accessibility and reproducibility, we release our code and language representation data where possible.
+To promote accessibility and reproducibility, we release our code and language representation data where possible, including a limited subset of the speaker data under Ethnologue's Fair Use Guidelines.